Allopurinol: The Standard For Gout

 If you suffer or have suffered from gout, you have come across the prescription drug called allopurinol, first marketed in the United States since 1966.
 It is used to treat gout and certain types of kidney stones and reduces the amount of uric acid made by the body in order to prevent a gout attack or flare up rather than treat gout attacks.
 Allopurinol does this by blocking uric acid production.
 Remember that uric acid is a waste product usually present in the blood as a result of the breakdown of purines and any excess leaves in the urine.
 It is the most common drug used for long term gout treatment or chronic gout, when surplus uric acid causes crystals to form in the joints, which then leads to gout.

 Allopurinol is usually prescribed anywhere between 50mg to 900mg depending obviously on the severity and common allopurinol gout treatment dosage is usually 300mg a day.
 It is imperative that you have regular uric acid tests while on this treatment and to ensure that the prescribed dosage is right for you.
 The medication is taken orally, at the same time every day and after a meal to reduce stomach upset.
+You can buy it at the drug store in either generic or brand name.
+The brand names for allopurinol are Zyloprim and Lopurin.
 It is advisable to drink a full glass of water with each dose and recommended for the gout sufferer to at least drink 8 to 12 glasses of water a day unless your doctor has directed you to drink less fluids for other medical reasons.

 A recent study that monitored 4966 patients newly diagnosed with gout concluded that allopurinol has no beneficial effects on the heart/cardiovascular for gout patients.
 In fact, from two groups, one that took allopurinol and another which didn’t take the drug found that the group that took the allopurinol had a 20% increased cardiovascular risk!